 While we’ve all put off things we don’t want to do, especially when those things might end up being uncomfortable, the vast majority of dental problems will only get worse with time if left untreated.
 Procrastinating only leads to more discomfort and possibly higher costs when you finally break down and seek treatment.
 If you go now- before the problem becomes more complicated- you may pay less for your treatment.
 But, if you wait, you may pay more due to your dental insurance provider feeling the more serious issue was preventable.

-To learn more about the insurance and payment options Perkins Dentistry accepts, call our offices at (352) 440-5827.
+To learn more about the insurance and payment options Perkins Dentistry accepts, call our office at (352) 440-5827.